sunilpandey/spread-operator/README.md

 # Spread operator and destructing in typescript
-This repository showcasing typescript spread operators usages possibilities in various diffrent scenarios.
+This repository showcases typescript spread operators usages possibilities in various diffrent scenarios.
+It also covers the destructing technique of arrays and objects
 ## Spread Operator Usages
 ### Copy array
 Copying one array data to another is possible by simply spreading the array to be copied.